Mandela Washington Fellow Joins WACSi as Immunisation Advocacy Initiative Project Officer

 The project will explore stakeholders’ perceptions on immunisation.
 It will also unearth the status of immunisation programmes in target countries.
 It will examine the types of vaccines, coverage and key limitations to immunisation prioritisation and financial challenges confronting immunisation programmes in these countries.

 “There is a need for parliament to pass a law that will ensure a consistent and safe budget line for immunisation activities in Kenya, Ghana and Cote d’Ivoire.
-Over reliance on external support for immunisation programmes has been a major challenge to countries in sub-Saharan Africa.
-This is not sustainable, particularly for countries like Ghana, Cote d’Ivoire and Kenya that are now preparing to transit from GAVI support in few years.
-It is therefore essential to promote a homegrown source of funding to cater for Africa’s immunisation”, Dr. Sidibe said.
+Over-reliance on external support for immunisation programmes has been a major challenge to countries in sub-Saharan Africa.
+This is not sustainable, particularly for countries like Ghana, Cote d’Ivoire and Kenya that are now preparing to transit from GAVI support in a few years.
+It is therefore essential to promote a homegrown source of funding to cater for Africa’s immunisation”, Dr Sidibe said.

 The IAI project will run for another 3 years with capacity strengthening and technical support from WACSI and APHRC.